 Very different considerations are at play when the state is a controlling shareholder.
-The incentives of the state differ considerably from other types of controlling shareholders such as business families and, as a result, the reasons why it might enter into RPTs vary.
-Although the state is often considered as a unitary actor, various governmental bodies, bureaucrats, and legislators may be driven by different incentives that are difficult to reconcile.
+The incentives of the state differ considerably from other types of controlling shareholders such as business families, due to which the reasons why it might enter into RPTs vary.
+Although the state is often considered as a unitary actor, various governmental bodies, bureaucrats, and legislators may be driven by different incentives that are difficult to reconcile.138

-In the case of private controllers such as business families, conflicts of interests and benefits of control are generally manifested through business transactions (such as sale and purchase of assets) or financial transactions (such as intragroup loans).
-However, one cannot expect the state to be motivated by the enhancement of financial interest or wealth maximization, as it may be motivated to enter into RPTs that may serve the political goals of the controller.
-Nevertheless, transactions or operations of SOEs could be detrimental to the interests of the firm and its minority shareholders and, therefore, they ought to be appropriately regulated.
+In the case of private controllers such as business families, conflicts of interests and benefits of control are generally manifested through financial transactions.
+However, one cannot expect the state to necessarily be motivated by the enhancement of financial interest or wealth maximization, as it may be motivated to enter into RPTs that may serve the political goals of the controller.139 Nevertheless, transactions or operations of SOEs could be detrimental to the interests of the firm and its minority shareholders, due to which they ought to be appropriately regulated.
+For example, in the past, Indian SOEs have been subject to criticism on the ground that they have sold their products at less than market price (effectively operating as a subsidy) to achieve political goals of the state, thereby depriving minority shareholders of wealth maximization through their investment.140

 Moreover, the financial motivation of private controllers to enter into RPTs may make them more tangible and measurable.
-On the other hand, there is a great level of obscurity when the state enters into RPTs, as they are driven by non-financial goals and more diffuse interests that are hard to pin down.
-Hence, traditional notions of RPT regulation, are arguably of limited use in their applicability to SOEs.
+On the other hand, there is a great level of obscurity when the state enters into RPTs, as they may be driven by non-financial goals and more diffuse interests that are hard to pin down.141 Hence, traditional notions of RPT regulation, including the toolkit we have discussed earlier,142 are arguably of limited use in their applicability to SOEs.
 There is a need for an altogether different approach while dealing with SOEs.

 Current regulations do not seem to cater towards tackling abusive RPTs in SOEs.
 If anything, the treatment meted out to SOEs in Commonwealth Asia is rather curious.
-This can be demonstrated by the comparatively relaxed approach adopted by Hong Kong, India and Malaysia towards regulating RPTs in SOEs.
-For instance, the Hong Kong Exchange (HKEx) states that it will not normally treat a governmental body from the People's Republic of China (PRC) as a "connected person" for the purpose of applying RPT regulations.
-However, HKEx may request an issuer to explain its relationship with a PRC governmental body and why it should not be treated as a "connected person", and it retains the discretion to apply the regulations to such issuer if it so decides.
-Curiously enough, this dispensation is available only to SOEs from the PRC, and not to issuers from other jurisdictions that may be listed on HKEx.
-Similarly, SOEs in India are spared from the full rigor of RPT regulation.
-For instance,
+This can be demonstrated by the comparatively relaxed approach adopted by Hong Kong, India, and Malaysia towards regulating RPTs in SOEs.
+For instance, the Hong Kong Exchange (HKEx) states that it will not normally treat a governmental body from the People's Republic of China (PRC) as a "connected person" for the purpose of applying RPT regulations.143 However, HKEx may request an issuer to explain its relationship with a PRC governmental body and why it should not be treated as a "connected person", and it retains the discretion to apply the

-Mariana Pargendler, State Ownership and Corporate Governance, 80 FORDHAM L. REV. 2917, 2921 (2012).
+138 Mariana Pargendler, State Ownership and Corporate Governance, 80 FORDHAM L. REV. 2917, 2921 (2012).

-Curtis J. Milhaupt & Mariana Pargendler, RPTs in SOEs: Tunneling, Propping and Policy Channeling 5 (Eur.
+139 Curtis J. Milhaupt & Mariana Pargendler, RPTs in SOEs: Tunneling, Propping and Policy Channeling 5 (Eur.
 Corp.
 Governance.
 Inst.
 (ECGI) Working Paper Series in Law, Working Paper No. 386/2018) https://ssrn.com/abstract=3119164 (noting that through "policy channeling" the state may use SOEs to achieve public policy or political objectives).
 They also argue that this generates "political private benefits of control", which are non-pecuniary in nature.